-Job title Quantitative Research Assistant, Young Lives Division Social Sciences Division Department Oxford Department of International Development Location Queen Elizabeth House, 3 Mansfield Road, Oxford, OX1 3TB Grade and salary Grade 6: £33,832-£39,705 p.a. (with discretionary range to £ 43,232) Hours Full time Contract type Fixed-term until 31st December 2025 Reporting to Senior Researcher Vacancy reference 174882 Additional Information We will consider recruiting more than one candidate depending on applicant's suitability.
-Ideally, the successful candidate(s) will start as soon as possible.
+Job title Communications Officer, Young Lives Division Social Sciences Division Department Oxford Department of International Development Location Queen Elizabeth House, 3 Mansfield Road, Oxford, OX1 3TB Grade and salary Grade 6 £ 33,832 - £ 39,705 p.a.
+Hours Full-time 37.5 (open to part-time and flexible working depending on candidate) Contract type Fixed term up to 31st December 2025 Reporting to Young Lives Communications Manager Vacancy reference 174975 Additional information Ideally, the successful candidate(s) will start as soon as possible.
 Potential to extend the fixed term contract will be dependent on further funding.
-This role will not attract sufficient points to obtain a sponsored skilled worker visa, however applications are welcome from candidates who don't currently have the right to work in the UK, Closing date but who would be eligible to obtain a visa via another route Closing date - midday (UK time) on 14 October 2024
+This role will not attract sufficient points to obtain a sponsored skilled worker visa, however applications are welcome from candidates who don't currently have the right to work in the UK, but who would be eligible to obtain a visa via another route Closing date Closing date - midday (UK time) on 10 October 2024